furcalor/epstein/README.md

-Here’s a clean, straightforward README you can drop directly into your repo.
-It keeps things factual, neutral, and clear.

 Epstein PDF Archive (Converted to JPG)
 This repository contains a selection of publicly released documents from the U.S. Department of Justice related to the Epstein case.
 The original files are available at the DOJ website: